XavierBerger/RPi-Monitor/docs/source/35_external.rst

     sudo service rpimonitor restart

-The embedded server is no more running so, we will need to configure another server to access the data.
+The embedded server is no longer running so we will need to configure another server to access the data.

 For nginx we will create the file ``/etc/nginx/sites-enabled/rpimonitor`` with the following content: